 In some cases, however, the composer remained adamantly opposed to changes.
 Responding to Pavlovskaya's request for a free recitative in Scene 6 of Act I, he wrote: "I really do not know what could be done here.
 I mean, it would be necessary to compose everything entirely afresh in order to turn it into a free recitative!!!" .
 At Mariya Slavina's request Tchaikovsky made many modifications in the part of the Princess .

-By 24 December 1886/5 January 1887 the vocal-piano arrangement of Act II was ready (see the entry in Tchaikovsky's diary for that day) .
-In his letter of 1/13 January 1887 to Eduard Nápravník Tchaikovsky also mentioned how he was working "with intense diligence" on the vocal-piano arrangement .
+By 24 December 1886/5 January 1887 the vocal-piano reduction of Act II was ready (see the entry in Tchaikovsky's diary for that day) .
+In his letter of 1/13 January 1887 to Eduard Nápravník Tchaikovsky also mentioned how he was working "with intense diligence" on the vocal-piano reduction .

 The first complete performance of The Enchantress took place at the Mariinsky Theatre in Saint Petersburg on 20 October/1 November 1887, with Tchaikovsky himself conducting, with the following soloists: Ivan Melnikov (Nikita), Mariya Slavina (Yevpraksiya), Mikhail Vasilyev III (Yury), Fyodor Stravinsky (Mamyrov), Mariya Dolina (Nenila), Emiliya Pavlovskaya (Kuma), Nikolay Klimov (Foka), Yelena Markovskaya (Polya), Vladimir Sobolev (Potap), Grigory Ugrinovich (Lukash), Mikhail Koryakin (Kichiga), Vasily Vasilyev II (Paisy), Sergey Pavlovsky (Kudma).
 The composer also conducted the next three performances (23 October/4 November, 30 October/11 November and 2/14 November 1887) with the same cast.